Georgia Grand Tour

 Day 6 — Uncovering the Hidden Treasures of Vardzia and Rabati

-Today, we embark on a journey to the west and start with a peaceful respite in Borjomi, the most renowned balneological resort in Georgia, surrounded by pine forests.
-Next, we head south to the mystical cave city of Vardzia carved into the rocks of Mount Erusheli.
-This 13-level feudal town boasts monastic cells, grand halls, libraries, stables, bakeries, swimming pools, and a functioning cathedral.
-After a meal, we travel back to the town of Akhaltsikhe and visit the 7-hectare Rabati Fortress, which houses the ethnographic museum of the Samtskhe-Javakheti region, the Ahmadiyya mosque with its stunning golden dome and minaret, a madrasah, a church, and a synagogue.
+Today, we embark on a memorable Georgia tour to the west, beginning with a peaceful respite in Borjomi, Georgia’s most renowned balneological resort established in the 19th century.
+Nestled amidst lush pine forests, Borjomi offers a serene environment perfect for relaxation and rejuvenation.
+Next, we head south to the mystical cave city of Vardzia, carved into the rocks of Mount Erusheli.
+This remarkable 13-level feudal town, founded in the 12th century, features monastic cells, grand halls, libraries, stables, bakeries, swimming pools, and a functioning cathedral, showcasing Georgia’s rich medieval heritage.
+After enjoying a traditional Georgian meal, we travel to the town of Akhaltsikhe to explore the expansive 7-hectare Rabati Fortress.
+This historic site houses the ethnographic museum of the Samtskhe-Javakheti region and includes diverse architectural marvels such as the Ahmadiyya mosque with its stunning golden dome and minaret, a madrasah, a church, and a synagogue, reflecting Georgia’s cultural diversity.
 Enjoy dinner and spend the night in Akhaltsikhe.

 Route: Gori — Private car | 225 km · 4 h 45 min Akhaltsikhe